ftarulla/playingWithES6/src/arrow.md

 ```
 In this example, the timer (after 1 second) displays `undefined`.
 And that's the **correct** behaviour ... although we want it to do something else!
 And the mistake arises with the position of `this` in the code, ie. its lexical position, and the fact that `this` is the **invocation context**.

-The solution to this *binding problem* is to declare a new variable, assign the context to that variable and then, thanks to JavaScript closures (JavaScript: The Definitive Guide, ch.8.6), the variable (ie. the context that we want) can be accessed when the function is invoked
+The solution to this *binding problem* is to declare a new variable, assign the context to that variable and then, thanks to JavaScript closures (JavaScript: The Definitive Guide, ch.8.6), the variable (ie. the context that we want) can be accessed when the function is invoked.

 ```js
 var TimerFixed = function() {